 It has been said that there are more restaurants per person in Knoxville than New York City, and that might not be too far from the truth.
 Knoxville has a fantastic array of places to eat, from fast food places to gourmet restaurants.
 We have all kinds of international cuisine to choose from including Chinese, Japanese, German, Italian, Thai, Indian, Middle Eastern—you name it, Knoxville probably has it.
 There are several great local restaurants within walking distance of campus that you should take the time to visit, such as Sunspot and Tomato Head.
 More information will be made available when you get here.

 One of the great things you will find at UT is the International House, which is located directly across the street from the Center for International Education on Melrose Avenue.
 Consider this as your home away from home.
 The I-House, as it is called, is a comfortable place to relax, study or meet other interesting people.
 The I-House serves free coffee and tea several times a day.
 It also has several study rooms, a large kitchen, free newspapers, musical instruments, and best of all, lots of friendly folks from around the world, including the United States.
 Numerous cultural events, seminars and even free cooking/tasting demonstrations are offered each semester.
 Check out the International House website for more information.

 Here is some information about topics that previous international students wished they had known before they arrived at UT.

-Each semester, UT hosts about 50 exchange students who come from many countries including, but not limited to: Argentina, Australia, France, Germany, Netherlands, Hong Kong, Austria, China, UK, Japan, Estonia, Mexico, Italy, Spain, Canada, Brazil, Finland, Sweden, Denmark, Iceland, Switzerland, South Korea, and South Africa.
+Each semester, UT hosts about 50 exchange students who come from many countries including, but not limited to: Australia, France, Germany, Netherlands, Hong Kong, China, UK, Poland, Japan, and Italy.

 Downtown Knoxville has lots of boutiques and shops that sell locally made goods.
 Also located downtown is a movie theater (that offers students discounts), a bowling alley, an escape room restaurants and bars.